Tips: How To Navigate

 - Hold the compass steadily in your hand.
 Make sure it’s flat on your palm and your palm is in front of your chest.

 - Look and see where the red tip of the magnetic needle points.

 - Now turn your body in any direction while keeping the compass in front of you.

-- Notice that the magnetic needle is always pointing at the same direction as you rotate the compass.
+- Notice that the magnetic needle is always pointing in the same direction as you rotate the compass.

 - This is because the red tip is ALWAYS pointing North.

-- What you need to do now is to turn the degree dial until the orienting arrow and the “N” (North) mark is lined up with the red tip.
+- What you need to do now is to turn the degree dial until the orienting arrow and the “N” (North) mark are lined up with the red tip.

 - Now that your compass is aligned, the direction you are facing will be indicated by the direction of the travel arrow.

 By knowing where you’re facing, it’ll be much easier for you to follow a map.
 With reference to a topography map and your compass, you should be able to navigate around easily.